theaholtlund/instagram-analysis/README.md

 ### Setting Up Your Instagram Data

-Before running the respective scripts, ensure you have placed the files `followers_1.html` and `following.html` from the directory `connections` > `followers_and_following` in the data you received from Instagram, in the `instagram_data` folder within the project directory.
+Before running the respective scripts, please copy app contents from the downloaded folder into the have placed the files `followers_1.html` and `following.html` from the directory `connections` > `followers_and_following` in the data you received from Instagram, in the `instagram_data` folder within the project directory.

 ### Using the Script